| | |

 sourdough breakfast sandwiches labeled ingredients

 • Change the Cheese: Use pepper jack for a little spice, Swiss for added tang, or colby jack for a subtle flavor.
+You could even add a little pimento cheese for a Southern twist!

 • Swap the Bacon: Instead of bacon, you could add ham (regular or country) or a sausage patty.